Music Promotion Tips

 Send your demo CD and press kit to any local battle of the bands competitions or song writing contests.
 Battle of the bands locate up and coming talent for their shows.
 They need acts so this can be a great opportunity for your band.
 Battle of the bands gives the opportunity to network with local promoters, other established bands, and to be heard by an audience searching for new talent.
 Many times these events are promoted through radio, newspaper ads, and internet marketing.
 The winner of the battle of the bands typically receives some nice perks like studio time, equipment, or free advertising.
 I know a band in my area who won a competition and actually got a chance to play live on the radio.
 Next thing you know they were playing some of the best venues in the area.
 Check out these events whenever possible.

-Approach town fairs, county festivals, or city concert venues to get gigs and exposure for your band.
+Approach town fairs, county festivals, community day events, or city concert venues to get gigs and exposure for your band.
 Most of these types of shows are performed for free by bands, but there is an opportunity to play for a built in audience and promote your band.
 Do some research on the internet and see what local agencies or websites book bands for these types of events.

 Now that your band promotion is off to a great start, it’s time to get your band on the internet, and possibly look for a band manager, booking agent, or sound technician.
 See part III of our article Get your band out of the garage and into a gig: Part III Band Websites, Booking Agents, Managers, and Sound Technicians.
 See also Part 1 of or our article on Press Kits and Demos for Garage Bands.
 For more information on press kit and demo tips, band resources, and band promotion visit the Media Web Source website.
 This site is a valuable resource for start up and established bands everywhere.